-Refer to page 91 of Aspen's Integrated Report for the 2020 financial year for further information regarding the Group's commitment to respecting employee rights.
-Also refer to pages 92 and 94 for further information on our efforts around employee health, wellness and safety.
+Refer to page 83 of Aspen's Integrated Report for the 2022 financial year for further information regarding the Group's commitment to respecting employee rights.
+Also refer to page 86 for further information on our efforts around employee health, wellness and safety.